CodeURJC-DAW-2019-20/webapp5/README.md

 ## PHASE 4: Web with SPA architecture

+- Document [Api documentation](API.md) with information about the REST API.

 ### Docker
 Docker allows you to use our application without having anything install.You just need to follow the next steps:
   1. Install docker, you can download it [here](https://docs.docker.com/install/#supported-platforms).